MurpheyLab/SmarticlesNU/README.md

 Running Your First Program
 -----------
-Use the included `SmarticleRandomGait.py` to test your setup.
+Use the included `SmarticleSyncGait.py` to test your setup.
 You will have to modify `PORT_NAME` to match the USB port name of the local XBee connected to your computer.

 Run the the following command the execute the code and keep the python script open

-    $ python3 -i SmarticleRandomGait.py
+    $ python3 -i SmarticleSyncGait.py

-Then you can run this command to run the smarticles for 10 seconds
+Then you can run this command to run the smarticles for 1 minute

-    >>> timed_go(1/6)
+    >>> timed_sync(1)